-Trusted leader and Principal, Mrs. April McLaughlin, and I serve as your Administrative Team.
-We can be reached regularly via the District's phone number 309-346-3182 and/or by email at amclaughlin@rankin98.org and mgordon@rankin98.org.
+Mr. Nick Beard (Principal) and I serve as your administrative team, and we can be reached regularly via the District's phone number 309-346-3182 and/or by email at nbeard@rankin98.org and mgordon@rankin98.org.
 While we encourage you to develop a high level of communication and involvement with your children's teachers, we are able to assist you regarding the various questions and situations you may encounter.

-Again, welcome to Rankin and to the 2023-2024 school year!
+Again, welcome to Rankin and to the 2025-2026 school year!
 Go Rebels!